subhamengine/3rd-Sem/README.md

-# 3rd-Sem
+# 3rd-Sem Notes and Lecture's screenshots available.
-All Notes and Lecture's screenshots available.
+# Star this repo and follow me if you appreciate my work